 their previous work and have them checked by someone who is proficient in the target Chinese language.
 This way, you can be sure that your candidate is suitable for the job.

 Next, consider your applicant's training.
-It is paramount to remember that 'native speaker' does not mean 'quality translator' - just because someone is comfortable in Mandarin or Cantonese, that does not automatically make him or her a good translator.
+It is paramount to remember that 'native speaker' does not mean 'quality translator' - just because someone is comfortable in Mandarin, Cantonese, or any other language spoken in China, that does not automatically make him or her a good translator.

 Finally, take a look at the translator's body of work.
 Translators who have been in the field for some time will have references and proof of skill.
 Make sure that the translator can work across registers and is willing to go the extra mile for a complex job or a high-priority client.
-If, on the other hand, you have a job that is generalized or relatively simple, there is nothing wrong with hiring a candidate who is fairly new to the field.
+If on the other hand, you have a job that is generalized or relatively simple, there is nothing wrong with hiring a candidate who is fairly new to the field.
 Everybody has to start somewhere!
 Just make sure that you feel secure in the quality of his or her previous translations, and that you check references who will vouch for this person's reliability and innate skill.